-The scholarly essays in the book open up experimental and novel spaces and genres beyond the traditional and the literary world of Indian Popular Fiction as it existed towards the end of the last millennium.
-They respond to the possibilities opened up by the technology-driven and internet-savvy reading and writing word of today.
-Contemporaneous and bold, most of the essays resonate with the racy and fast paced milieu and social media space inhabited by today's youth.
+The scholarly essays in this book open up experimental and novel spaces and genres beyond the traditional and the literary world of Indian Popular Fiction as it existed towards the end of the last millennium.
+They respond to the possibilities opened up by the technology-driven and internet-savvy reading and writing world of today.
+Contemporaneous and bold, most of the essays resonate with the racy and fast-paced milieu and social media space inhabited by today's youth.
 Combative in its drift, this book makes possible an attempt to disband hierarchies and dismantle categories that have engulfed the expansive landscape of Indian Popular Fiction for too long.
-It facilitates discussion on graphic novels, micro fiction, popular-entertainment and political satire on television and celluloid, social media-driven romances existing in the domain of the 'real' rather than that of 'fantasy' and mythological readings against the backdrop of gender and politice(politics?).
-Aimed at facilitating further research by scholars and enthusiasts of Indian popular fiction, this book is also an ode to the current trends generated by social and internet media cosmos.
+It facilitates discussion on graphic novels, microfiction, popular-entertainment and political satire on television and celluloid, social media-driven romances existing in the domain of the 'real' rather than that of 'fantasy' and mythological readings against the backdrop of gender and politics.
+Aimed at facilitating further research by scholars and enthusiasts of Indian Popular Fiction, this book is also an ode to the current trends generated by social and internet media cosmos.

 Please note: Taylor & Francis does not sell or distribute the Hardback in India, Pakistan, Nepal, Bhutan, Bangladesh and Sri Lanka.

 Table of Contents

 2. Literary Fiction as Popular Fiction: Reading Jhumpa Lahiri’s Interpreter of Maladies

 3. Betwixt and Between: Giving the Middle Its Due

 5. Feluda’s Serialised and Celluloid Selves: A Tale of Literariness and Patrilineal Legacies

 6. The Popular ‘ Dexter’: Its Heirs and Impact on Indian Media